Erhahi/Linkedin-jobs-analysis/README.md

 - How do salaries vary by location and job type?
  You can check out all my work in the notebook: `notebooks/LinkedIn-Phase2-MarketInsights.ipynb`

+Key Insights:
+- Job titles like **Intellectual Property Associate** had the highest average salaries.
+- **The Job Network** posted the most jobs.
+- Around **87.10%** of postings were remote-friendly.
+- Locations such as **Springfield, Illinois Metropolitan Area** offered the best average salaries.

 🔹 Phase 3: Skills & Benefits Breakdown
 Next, I focused on the skills employers want and the benefits they offer: